-Disclose the amount Due to Seller at Closing as the sum of:
+Generally, the amount Due to Seller at Closing includes:

-- The Sale Price of the Property, - Sale Price of Any Personal Property Included in Sale, - Adjustments, and - Adjustments for Items Paid by Seller in Advance due to the seller pursuant to the terms of the real estate sales contract. (§ 1026.38(k)(1))
+- The Sale Price of the Property, - Sale Price of Any Personal Property Included in Sale, - Adjustments for Items Paid by Seller in Advance due to the seller pursuant to the terms of the real estate sales contract (§ 1026.38(k)(1)), and - Other items owed by the consumer and disclosed in Section M of the Closing Disclosure.

-Personal Property is defined by state law, but could include such items as carpets, drapes, and appliances.
+For purposes of disclosing the Sale Price of Any Personal Property included in Sale, personal property is defined by state law, but could include such items as carpets, drapes, and appliances.
 Manufactured homes are not considered personal property for the Closing Disclosure.
-(Comment 38(j)(1)(ii)-1)
+(Comments 38(j)(1)(ii)-1 and 38(k)-3)